Oregon National Guard Helping Fight Double Creek Fire

 |Downloads:

-This work, Oregon National Guard Helping Fight Double Creek Fire [Image 4 of 4], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon National Guard Helping Fight Double Creek Fire, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Oregon National Guard Helping Fight Double Creek Fire